 To TGay Editor: update the 1st paragraph as follows:

-When the SME receiving the discovery assistance request accepts the request, it shall set the Discovery Assistance Request Status Code field of the DMG Discovery Assistance element transmitted in the FST Setup Response frame containing the discovery assistance response to SUCCESSand take one of the following actions with the corresponding DMG STA.
+When the SME receiving the discovery assistance request accepts the request, it shall set the Discovery Assistance Request Status Code field of the DMG Discovery Assistance element transmitted in the FST Setup Response frame containing the discovery assistance response to SUCCESS, set the Number of STAs Providing Discovery Assistance field of the DMG Discovery Assistance element transmitted in the FST Setup Response frame to 1, set the MAC Address of STA field of the DMG Discovery Assistance element transmitted in the FST Setup Response frame to the MAC address of the DMG STA providing discovery assistance and take one of the following actions with the corresponding DMG STA.

 If the DMG STA operates non-TDD channel access, the DMG STA shall provide discovery assistance through one of the following two options:

 Option 1: The DMG STA schedules DMG Beacon frame transmissions sweeping all of its sectors 1 so that the STA requesting discovery assistance can attempt to receive it.
 The STA sets fields in the 2 DMG Discovery Assistance element as follows, and includes it in transmitting response:

 Sets the Discovery Assistance Type subfield in the Discovery Assistance Control field to 0; and

+Sets the Scan Mode to 1 if the new STA is set to use active scanning and sets it to 0 if the new STA is set to use passive scanning; and

 Sets the Sector Sweep Start Time field to the TSF value indicating its TBTT when the discovery assistance starts; and

 Sets the Discovery Assistance Window Length to the time duration of the discovery assistance, i.e., DMG Beacon sweeping.
-The number of transmit antenna sectors in the STA requesting discovery assistance is used to determine the exact number of slots needed in the A-BFT period for the responder TXSS.
+If Scan Mode is set to 0, the number of transmit antenna sectors in the STA requesting discovery assistance is used to determine the exact number of slots needed in the A-BFT period for the responder TXSS.
 The DMG STA might use multiple beacon intervals to complete full DMG Beacon sweeping.
 The Discovery Assistance Window Length might include one or more complete full DMG Beacon Sweep.
+If Scan Mode is set to 1, the number of transmit antenna sectors in the STA requesting discovery assistance is used to determine the time the AP is listening for the new STA sweeping frames.

 To TGay Editor: update the 5th paragraph as follows:

-The SME shall issue an MLME-SCAN.request to its New Band MLME and set the BSSID and ChannelList parameters tovalues captured from fields in the Multi-band element and set MinChannelTime to the Discovery Assistance Window Length field in the received DMG Discovery Assistance element.
+The SME shall issue an MLME-SCAN.request to its New Band MLME, set the BSSID and ChannelList parameters according to the BSSID, Band ID, Operating Class and Channel Number fields captured from the Multi-band element, set MinChannelTime to the Discovery Assistance Window Length field in the received DMG Discovery Assistance element and set the ScanMACAddressList to the set of MAC addresses of STAs providing discovery assistance captured from the MAC Address of STA fields in the DMG Discovery Assistance element in the FST Setup Response frame.
+If more than on MAC Address exists, the BSSID should be set to a wildcard BSSID.

 Depending on the values contained in the Discovery Assistance Control field in the received DMG Discovery Assistance element, the MLME-SCAN.request is issued in one of the following manners:

-If the Dwelling Time Present subfield is 0 and the Discovery Assistance Type subfield is 0, the MLME-SCAN.request is issued before the time specified in the Sector Sweep Start Time field in the received DMG Discovery Assistance element and the ScanType is set to passive scanning
+If the Dwelling Time Present subfield is 0 and the Discovery Assistance Type subfield is 0, the MLME-SCAN.request is issued before the time specified in the Sector Sweep Start Time field in the received DMG Discovery Assistance element and the ScanType is set to passive scanning if Scan Mode subfield is set to 0 and set to active scanning otherwise.

 Annex C